Moosehead/shopify_backend_graphql/README.md

 1. Activate the virtual environment created in the step above:
 `workon [env-name]`
-2. In the project root directory `smartlines-backend`, install the project dependencies by running:
+2. In the project root directory, install the project dependencies by running:
 `pip install -r requirement.txt`

 ### Run local DB migrations